10up/wp-local-docker/readme.md

 # WordPress Docker Development Environment

-This is a Docker based local development environment for WordPress.
+This is a fork of the [10up's](https://github.com/10up/wp-local-docker) Docker based local development environment for WordPress.
+The purpose of this fork was to add some characteristics similar to the Vagrant development environment that is used at log.

 ## What's Inside

 This project is based on [docker-compose](https://docs.docker.com/compose/).
-By default, the following containers are started: PHP-FPM, MariaDB, Elasticsearch, nginx, and Memcached.
+By default, the following containers are started: PHP-FPM, MariaDB, Elasticsearch, nginx, Memcached and phpmyadmin.
 The `/wordpress` directory is the web root which is mapped to the nginx container.

 You can directly edit PHP, nginx, and Elasticsearch configuration files from within the repo as they are mapped to the correct locations in containers.